 Build your narrative

-For each section in this structure, start by writing a word or a brief sentence describing how that section translates to your business.
+For each section in this template, start by writing a word or a brief sentence describing how that section translates to your business.
 Consider how to include best the essential elements that set you apart from your competition.

 Write your script

-Explain it like i'm 5
+Explain it like I'm 5

 Always dumb down your message.
 You are (hopefully) an expert in your field.
 Your audience is not.
 What is evident to you, might very well be hard to understand for your audience.
 So make sure to explain your ideas in simple terms.
-Instead of saying: “A Microwave is an oven that heats and cooks food by exposing it to electromagnetic radiation in the microwave frequency range that induces polar molecules in the food to rotate and produce thermal energy in a process known as dielectric heating.”
+Instead of saying: “A Microwave is an oven that heats and cooks food by exposing it to electromagnetic radiation on the microwave frequency range which induces polar molecules in the food to rotate and produce thermal energy in a process known as dielectric heating.”
 Just say: “A microwave is an electric oven that cooks food much faster than a traditional oven.”

 The first iteration of your script tends to have the formality of written language.
 As you rehearse your lines, you will most likely find that you spontaneously rephrase some of the elements in your script.
 When this happens, you should generally change your script to fit your natural way of speaking.
 Your words should sound natural to your ears and to those whom you rehearse in front.

 Act the part

 When pitching, you should consider yourself an actor memorizing the lines for the grand opening of a play.
 Rehearse your lines until you speak them in your sleep.
 It will ensure that you can relax on stage and concentrate on acting the 'role of a founder'—fully immersed in describing your magnificent business and its ability to succeed and conquer the world.